shannonzylstra/homework4/README.md

 ## Problem 1

-I investigated the Euler-like polynomials in a sage worksheet, saved as problem_1.sagews (add link to this).
+I investigated the Euler-like polynomials in a sage worksheet, saved as problem_1.sagews.

 ## Problem 2

-...
+I investigated the distribution of primes mod n in a sage worksheet.

 ## Problem 3